 T is now well known that Mesmer was not the first who discovered what he was pleased to denominate Animal Magnetism.
-Its application to the cure of diseases had been practised by the Gauls, Romans, Greeks, Hebrews, and even the Egyptians; but without attempting to trace it back to the more remote periods of antiquity, it will be sufficient to remark, that early in the seventeenth century, a celebrated physician, Van Helmot, exhibited a knowledge of it in his writings; and William Maxwell, an Englishman, in sixteen hundred and seventy-nine (1679), laid down propositions similar to those promulgated by Mesmer.
+Its application to the cure of diseases had been practised by the Gauls, Romans, Greeks, Hebrews, and even the Egyptians; but without attempting to trace it hack to the more remote periods of antiquity it even the Egyptians; but without attempting to trace it back to the more remote periods of antiquity, it will be sufficient to remark, that early in the seventeenth century, a celebrated physician, Van Helmot, exhibited a knowledge of it in his writings; and William Maxwell, an Englishman, in sixteen hundred and seventy-nine (1679), laid down propositions similar to those promulgated by Mesmer.